Card

 Background added to text block.
 This solution creates more visual noise, so use it carefully.

-When selecting photos to be layered with content, choose the ones with balanced color contrast.
+When selecting photos to be layered with content, choose the ones with a balanced color contrast.
 Images with extremely dark and bright areas can make the text difficult to read.

 Choose images with an even-out contrast to ensure a good reading experience.